This story has been updated to include a response from Wells Fargo.

 The cg42 report traces the consumer unrest to Wells Fargo's well-documented scandals.
 In 2016, it revealed that employees had opened millions of checking and credit card accounts without customers' knowledge or consent.
 It was also fined for selling insurance to auto loan customers without their knowledge.

 The cg42 report found an increase in the number of consumers who said they are dissatisfied with the bank.
-The biggest complaint charged Wells Fargo engaged in “dishonest, unethical, or illegal practices.”
-Customers also complained the bank pushed them to agree to products and services they didn't want.
+The biggest claim charged Wells Fargo engaged in “dishonest, unethical, or illegal practices.”
+Customers also reported the bank pushed them to agree to products and services they didn't want.

 The report estimated that as many as 30 percent of the bank's customers are in risk of closing their accounts and moving to another financial institution.
 It said up to $93 billion in Wells Fargo deposits could be at risk.
 According to an analysis by CNN, that's about 7 percent of the bank's total deposits.